Pedrinho (footballer, born 1977)

-Pedro Paulo de Oliveira, known as Pedrinho (Rio de Janeiro, 29 June 1977), is a former brazilian footballer who played as a midfielder.
+Pedro Paulo de Oliveira (Rio de Janeiro, 29 June 1977), known as Pedrinho, is a former Brazilian footballer who played as a midfielder.
+In 2014, he became Band's sports commentator.
+He worked for TV Globo between 2019 and 2023, when he decided to leave to run for the presidency of Vasco da Gama.
 In January 2024, he took office as the president of Vasco da Gama, with a term set to last until 2026.

+In 2022 and 2023, Pedrinho was elected the best sports commentator in a UOL survey that interviewed players who played in Brazilian football.

 Playing career

 Club career

 Pedrinho began his journey at Vasco da Gama, joining the club's futsal team at the age of six.
 He was promoted to the main squad in 1995 and experienced the pinnacle of his career during Vasco's victorious campaign in the 1998 Copa Libertadores.
 In 2001, he transferred to Palmeiras, a move influenced by a debt Vasco owed to Palmeiras from the acquisition of forward Euller.

 At the end of 2005 Pedrinho was signed by Ittihad Club of Saudi Arabia, aiming to compete in the FIFA Club World Cup.
 However, he was excluded from the tournament due to late registration.
 He returned to Brazil in 2006, joining Fluminense but was released by the end of the year.

 On 26 January 2007 Pedrinho was signed by Santos, where he played in that year's Copa Libertadores campaign.

 In early 2008 Pedrinho signed a five-month contract with Al Ain in the United Arab Emirates.
 Later that year, in September, he returned to Brazil and rejoined Vasco da Gama, signing on for the rest of the season.

 After his contract expired, he joined Figueirense.
 On 6 August 2009, at the age of 32, Pedrinho announced his retirement from professional football, largely due to recurring injuries that plagued his career.

 After two years away from the field, in October 2011 Pedrinho signed with Olaria for the 2012 Campeonato Carioca.
 He played his final match on 13 January 2013, in a commemorative friendly where Vasco da Gama defeated Ajax 1–0.